TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/opa/how-to-run-the-solution.md

 limits, and more).
 The root filesystem they use is mapped to folders in your own machine, and whatever harm you do to them, does nothing on your system.

-So, you can “easily” install Opa (or any other language/thing) in a container, play around, stop it, and when you delete the container, your OS is still as clean as before.
+So, you can "easily" install Opa (or any other language/thing) in a container, play around, stop it, and when you delete the container, your OS is still as clean as before.